QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

     typeof(b)

-To copy into a concrete array
+To copy into a dense array

 .. code-block:: julia